JLiborius/photodiode-auslesen/README.md

 # ESP32 Photodiode Data Logger with MQTT and Serial Output

 This project measures the voltage from a photodiode using an ESP32, sends the readings to an MQTT broker, and outputs the data over serial.
 Use the included Python script to save the data as a CSV.
+ESP has to be connected via USB to the PC running the Python script to creat the CSV!

 ---